pirrofra/wifiSniffer/README.md

 ## Deployment

-Use docker compose to run the utility.\
+Docker-composed is used to create and manage all containers\
-In the main directory of the repository use:
+In the main directory use:

 ```bash
 docker-compose build